HoloClean/HoloClean-Legacy-deprecated/README.md

 # HoloClean: A Machine Learning System for Data Enrichment
-HoloClean is built over Spark and PyTorch
+HoloClean is built over Spark and PyTorch.

 ### Status